 There are a number of behaviors that can be considered negligent while operating a commercial vehicle:

-- Exceeding the hourly travel limits.
-Commercial truckers are supposed to follow the federally-established Hours-of-Services rules.
+- Exceeding the Hourly Travel Limits.
+Commercial truckers are supposed to follow the federally-established hours of service (HOS) rules.
 This means that there are only so many hours they can travel a day before stopping.
 Some truckers attempt to violate these rules to make a deadline.
 Unfortunately, trucking companies sometimes look the other way to ensure their cargo gets to where it’s going on time.
 This can result in fatigue, which can cause accidents.

 - Driving Under the Influence.
 It is always illegal to drive under the influence of alcohol or illegal drugs.
 Some truckers may also be unknowingly driving under the influence of prescription drugs.
 Individuals are not supposed to operate heavy machinery, like a commercial vehicle, while taking certain prescriptions.

 - Using a Cell Phone.
 Federal law states that all use of hand-held mobile devices by commercial vehicle drives is restricted.
 This means that any trucker who is found to be using a cell phone to talk, text, or otherwise communicate can be fined and penalized.